PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ClothingBuyer.md

 ### Use LP to Purchase:

 Check this to use LP instead of cash.
+Do not select this if the clothing shop does not accept LP (Kitakami stall).

 ### Wear new clothing after purchase: